 Blue Striped Rivulus Killifish (Rivulus Xiphidius, Laimosemion xiphidius)

-The Blue Striped Rivulus is a relatively small unique looking, peaceful and seclusive species of Killifish.
-These fish would fair better in a species only tank; however, the males should be given plenty of space to set up territories as they do not tolerate each other too well.
+The Blue Striped Rivulus is a unique-looking, small, colourful and peaceful species of Killifish.
+You should maintain these fish in a species-only aquarium, and the males should be given plenty of space to set up territories since they do not tolerate each other.

-A thick black stripe runs the length of the fish from just behind the eye through the caudal fin.
-They also display an iridescent blue line that borders above the entire black band.
-The rest of the tail is bright orange.
-The same pattern seen on the tail is also found in the anal and pectoral fins.
-Females are heavily spotted with light blue and display a relatively distinct dark line running the length of the body.
+The rest of the caudal fin is orangy-red.
+The pattern on the caudal fin is also found on the pectoral and anal fins.
+Females are heavily spotted with light blue and display a relatively distinct dark line that runs down the length of the body.

 |Scientific Name||Rivulus Xiphidius, Laimosemion xiphidius|

 |Aquarium Level||Middle - Top|

 |Difficulty||Beginner - Intermediate|